As at February 16, 2024Show prices

 StorageVault is focused on owning and operating storage in the top markets in Canada.
 Our goal is to have multiple stores in each market, with complementary portable storage units, to take advantage of economies of scale.
 Our growth strategy is focused on acquisitions, organic growth, expansion of our existing stores and expansion of our portable storage business.

-For comprehensive disclosure of StorageVault’s performance for the three months ended March 31, 2017 and its financial position as at such date, please see StorageVault’s Interim Consolidated Financial Statements and Management’s Discussion and Analysis for the three months ended March 31, 2017 filed on SEDAR at www.sedar.com.
+For comprehensive disclosure of StorageVault’s performance for the three months ended March 31, 2018 and its financial position as at such date, please see StorageVault’s Unaudited Interim Consolidated Financial Statements and Management’s Discussion and Analysis for the three months ended March 31, 2018 filed on SEDAR at www.sedar.com.

 Non-IFRS Financial Measures

-Management uses both IFRS and Non-IFRS Measures to assess the operating performance of the Company’s operations.
-In this news release, management uses the following terms and ratios which do not have a standardized meaning under IFRS and are unlikely to be comparable to similar measures presented by other companies:
+Management uses both IFRS and Non-IFRS Measures to assess the financial and operating performance of the Company’s operations.
+These Non-IFRS Measures are not recognized measures under IFRS, do not have a standardized meaning under IFRS and are unlikely to be comparable to similar measures presented by other companies.
+The Non-IFRS Measures referenced in this news release include the following:

 - Existing Self Storage – means stores that the StorageVault has owned or leased since the beginning of the previous fiscal year.

-NOI and FFO, and Existing Self Storage, should not be viewed as an alternative to, in isolation from, or superior to, net income or cash flow from operations, or results from StorageVault’s comprehensive operations, respectively, or other measures calculated in accordance with IFRS.
-NOI and FFO should not be interpreted as an indicator of cash generated from operating activities and is not indicative of cash available to fund operating expenditures, or for the payment of cash distributions.
+NOI, FFO, AFFO and Existing Self Storage, should not be viewed as an alternative to, in isolation from, or superior to, net income or cash flow from operations, or results from StorageVault’s comprehensive operations, respectively, or other measures calculated in accordance with IFRS.
+NOI, FFO and AFFO should not be interpreted as an indicator of cash generated from operating activities and is not indicative of cash available to fund operating expenditures, or for the payment of cash distributions.
 Existing Self Storage should not be considered a measure of StorageVault’s comprehensive operations.
-NOI, FFO and Existing Self Storage are simply additional measures of operating performance which highlight trends in StorageVault’s core business that may not otherwise be apparent when relying solely on IFRS financial measures.
+NOI, FFO, AFFO and Existing Self Storage are simply additional measures of operating performance which highlight trends in StorageVault’s core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 StorageVault’s management also uses these non-IFRS measures in order to facilitate operating performance comparisons from period to period and to prepare operating budgets.
-In addition, the Corporation’s definitions of NOI and FFO may differ from that of other issuers.
+In addition, the Corporation’s definitions of NOI, FFO, AFFO and Existing Self Storage may differ from that of other issuers.

 About StorageVault Canada Inc.